devonfw-tutorials/katacoda-scenarios/angular-progressive-webapp/step5.md

 # Fields

--index: File that serves as index page to satisfy navigation requests.
+- index: File that serves as index page to satisfy navigation requests.

--assetGroups: Resources that are part of the app version that update along with the app.
+- assetGroups: Resources that are part of the app version that update along with the app.

-    -name: Identifies the group.
+  - name: Identifies the group.

-    -installMode: How the resources are cached (prefetch or lazy).
+  - installMode: How the resources are cached (prefetch or lazy).

-    -updateMode: Caching behaviour when a new version of the app is found (prefetch or lazy).
+  - updateMode: Caching behaviour when a new version of the app is found (prefetch or lazy).

-    -resources: Resources to cache.
+  - resources: Resources to cache.
 There are three groups.

-      -files: Lists patterns that match files in the distribution directory.
+    - files: Lists patterns that match files in the distribution directory.

-      -urls: URL patterns matched at runtime.
+    - urls: URL patterns matched at runtime.

--dataGroups: UsefulIdentifies the group. for API requests.
+- dataGroups: UsefulIdentifies the group. for API requests.

-    -name: Identifies the group.
+  - name: Identifies the group.

-    -urls: URL patterns matched at runtime.
+  - urls: URL patterns matched at runtime.

-    -version: Indicates that the resources being cached have been updated in a backwards-incompatible way.
+  - version: Indicates that the resources being cached have been updated in a backwards-incompatible way.

-    -cacheConfig: Policy by which matching requests will be cached
+  - cacheConfig: Policy by which matching requests will be cached

-      -maxSize: The maximum number of entries, or responses, in the cache.
+    - maxSize: The maximum number of entries, or responses, in the cache.

-      -maxAge: How long responses are allowed to remain in the cache.
+    - maxAge: How long responses are allowed to remain in the cache.

-        -d: days.
+      - d: days.
 (5d = 5 days).

-        -h: hours
+      - h: hours

-        -m: minutes
+      - m: minutes

-        -s: seconds.
+      - s: seconds.
 (5m20s = 5 minutes and 20 seconds).

-        -u: milliseconds
+      - u: milliseconds

-      -timeout: How long the Angular service worker will wait for the network to respond before using a cached response.
+    - timeout: How long the Angular service worker will wait for the network to respond before using a cached response.
 Same dataformat as maxAge.

-      -strategy: Caching strategies (performance or freshness).
+    - strategy: Caching strategies (performance or freshness).

--navigationUrls: List of URLs that will be redirected to the index file.
+- navigationUrls: List of URLs that will be redirected to the index file.

 Additional information can be found here(https://angular.io/guide/service-worker-config).